 To help shed the light on the amazing work so many animal sanctuaries are doing around the globe to help animals in need, we encourage members of our global vegan community to share their videos and blogs of the animal sanctuaries and animal care facilities they visit during their travels.
 We care deeply about how we share this planet with our fellow sentient beings.
 One of our core objectives at VeganTravel is to help grow awareness of the concerns and triumphs of animal advocates around the world.
 You can view our animal sanctuary videos and blogs here.

 Personal note from one of our founders:

 I started traveling internationally on my own when I was a teenager.
 I didn’t come from a family with means, so every trip I took was on an extremely tight budget and were sustained by taking an assortment of part-time jobs along with a decent amount of volunteering abroad.
-I traveled across the U.S. and Canada, and throughout Europe, North Africa, and the Middle East.
+By my early 20’s I had traveled across the US and Canada, and throughout Europe, North Africa, and the Middle East.
 And after university to my parents’ dismay, instead of following my career path, I decided to bike and travel abroad for a year and a half non-stop.